 The calculator is available at http://www.qrisk.org.

-An advanced calculator is also available at www.qintervention.org which combined QRISK® with QDScore® (which calculated risk of diabetes) and also enables you to work out how the risk would change with various interventions such as losing weight, better blood control, use of statins and stopping smoking.
+An advanced calculator is also available at www.qintervention.org which combines QRISK® with QDScore® (which calculated risk of diabetes) and also enables you to work out how the risk would change with various interventions such as losing weight, better blood pressure control, use of statins and stopping smoking.

 - Calculated risk is calibrated to the contemporary UK population, so is likely to provide more appropriate risk estimates to help identify high-risk patients.

 - Calculated risk is adjusted for additional variables - obesity, social deprivation, ethnicity, rheumatoid arthritis and current treatment with antihypertensives.

 - It has been validated in the UK using an alternative research database.

 - It is updated every year to ensure that it takes account of changes in the population (obesity is rising, smoking rates are falling); improvements in data quality (eg, more patients' ethnicity recorded) and changes in national guidelines and requirements (such as the extended age range now in QOF).